percona/pxb-docs/docs/encrypted-innodb-tablespace-backups.md

 xtrabackup attempts to read `xtrabackup_component_keyring_file.cnf`.
 You can assign another keyring file component configuration by passing the `--component-keyring-config` option.

-After xtrabackup completes preparing the backup, the following message confirms the action:
+The following message confirms that the xtrabackup binary completed the action:

 ??? example "Confirmation message"